 All students who finish this program will receive a signed certificate of completion verifying their participation in the program.

-In this certificate program you will learn both the theory and the hands-on techniques required to light and shoot professional quality video.
+In this in-person certificate program you will learn both the theory and the hands-on techniques required to light and shoot professional quality video.

 Other topics covered are production workflow, the business side of video, shooting B-roll with the edit in mind, lighting, conducting great interviews, how to do a site survey, and so much more!

 Hopefully, there won't be any restrictions or guidelines we have to follow!
 However, if there are when the class is offered, we follow all City of Boulder and State of Colorado rules.
 Additionally, since we're working closely in a studio, if there is an outbreak we would probably ask that all participants be vaccinated and wear masks at all times while inside the studio and when working closely outdoors.